Step-by-Step Guide to Automate Data Entry Workflow in 2024

 - Cons: Requires cloud connectivity, accuracy may vary depending on image quality

-- Microsoft Azure Computer Vision: Similar to Google Cloud Vision AI, Azure Computer Vision provides cloud-based OCR services with machine learning capabilities.
-Seamlessly integrates with other Azure services.
+- Microsoft Azure Computer Vision: Similar to Google Cloud Vision AI, Azure Computer Vision provides cloud-based OCR services with machine learning capabilities. integrates with other Azure services.

 - Pros: Enterprise-grade security, global availability, part of the Azure ecosystem